 \subsection{Local well-posedness with arbitrary initial data.}

 Now, let us complete the proof of Theorem \ref{thm:main}.
-In order to extend the result of Proposition \ref{prop:small data1-3} to the local well-posedness for the arbitrary initial data, we can use the scaling argument, since this problem is scaling-subcritical.
+In order to extend the result of Proposition \ref{prop:small data1-3} to the local well-posedness for the arbitrary initial data, we can use the scaling argument, since this problem is scaling sub-critical.
 More precisely, by the scaling symmetry, we know for $\lambda \ge 1$ that

 is also the solution to \eqref{eq:5mkdv} if $u$ is the solution to \eqref{eq:5mkdv}.
 Since $u_{\lambda}$ is the $2\pi\lambda$-periodic function, we need to modify slightly all estimates obtained in previous sections for the small data problem.
-But, since proofs follow the arguments in Section \ref{sec:preliminary}, \ref{sec:L2 block estimate}, \ref{sec:nonlinear} and \ref{sec:energy}, so let us point out only different things.
+But, since proofs follow the arguments in Sections \ref{sec:preliminary}, \ref{sec:L2 block estimate}, \ref{sec:nonlinear} and \ref{sec:energy}, so let us point out only different things.
 We start with introducing some notations adapted to the $2\pi\lambda$-periodic setting.